OpenDataServices/os4d/docs/adoption/theory_and_practice.md

 * Community forums
 * Code samples, libraries and tools;

-Both approaches should always be based on clear reference documentation.
+Both approaches should always be based on clear reference documentation (see [Single Source of Truth pattern](pattern-ssot)).

 Often, a **supported approach** will be appropriate during the early development of a standard, where both the adopters, and the standard developers are learning about what makes for effective adoption.
 Over time, the emphasis may need to shift to a **self-service** adoption approach, in order to allow adoption to scale up.